William Resor Stokes: Portland High School

 Portland High school was "Transition or Semi-Norman" in style, and measured 200 feet deep by 140 feet wide, featuring a four-story atrium with a skylight.
 The architect was instructed that there was no money to be spent on ornaments which were non-essential to construction, and that beauty would instead have to be sought in lines of form framed in bricks and mortar.
 The building was initially projected to cost $40,000, final cost exceeding $123,385.85.
 The building required repairs within its first decade, and the roof around the skylight had begun to sag.
 Stokes responded that the School Board had been overzealous and that green lumber used in construction had suffered shrinkage.
 The Girls' Polytechnic School later used the building until 1928.

 Forbes Residence

 Sallie and Charles Forbes' house was commissioned in 1891 and completed in early 1892.
 It was constructed on high ground with an unobstructed silhouette.
-The style was described as "Modern English Gothic", and the interior featured Spanish majogany and native cedar, while the foyer had a tile floor, mahogany double doors featuring art glass, and a "double-Newell mahogany staircase of unique design".
+The style was described as "Modern English Gothic", and the interior featured Spanish mahogany and native cedar, while the foyer had a tile floor, mahogany double doors featuring art glass, and a "double-Newell mahogany staircase of unique design".
 The attic held a social hall, and an elevator ran from basement to attic.
 The house sold to Henry W. Goode in 1897, who sold it to Laura and Graham Glass in 1902.
 The Glass family lived in the house until 1929.